xeltica-studio/DotFeather/CONTRIBUTING.md

 + Define an entrypoint method in a dedicated `static` class.
 + Make string-variables non-null, and initialize them with empty string.

+## Design Guideline

+### DO NOT make public API dependent on external libraries such as Silk.NET

+DotFeather API is designed to be backend (such as Silk.NET) independent.

+Do not use the type in the backend for arguments or return value of the newly added API.

+However, it is allowed to be used internally or for private or internal members.

 ## To deploy

 This project is always deployed by @Xeltica, a main developer.
 So this note is for forked projects' maintainers.